carvel-dev/imgpkg/docs/basic-workflow.md

 The simplest workflow that you can take advantage of with `imgpkg` is the distribution of a simple folder with a group of configurations that eventually would be used to deploy an application.

-#### How to distribute the image
+#### How to distribute an image

-In the folder [examples/basic](../examples/basic), there is a set of configuration files that will allow a user to create a service and a deployment of a simple application that will run on Kubernetes.
+In the folder [examples/basic](../examples/basic), there is a set of configuration files that will allow a user to create a service and a deployment for a simple application that will run on Kubernetes.

 ```